 Machine learning (ML) technology now underpins customer applications and the operations in many industries.
 Machine learning powers route-planning in logistics, disease diagnosis and treatment in healthcare, optimization of supply chains in manufacturing, risk reduction in financial services, and customer-facing applications such as search and recommendation systems and fraud detection services.

-Organizations of all kinds are benefiting from feeding their operational data into powerful machine learning models to improve efficiency and boost profitability.
+Businesses from every industry leverage the benefits of feeding operational data into powerful machine learning models to boost efficiency and profitability.
 But building and maintaining machine learning pipelines can be time-consuming and costly.
 Machine learning operations (MLOps) aims to change that.
 The goal of MLOps is to standardize and streamline the machine learning process that spans data and feature engineering, model development, and model production.
 In doing so, they can achieve the scale, reproducibility, and governance needed to effectively productionize ML initiatives.

 What Is MLOps?